 - Pupils may be counted for aid whether transportation is provided with a traditional yellow school bus, contract with a parent or guardian, or other method allowed by law.

-Absent a statutory change, if a district does not transport a pupil at all in 2020-21, they may not be counted.
+Absent a statutory change, if a district does not transport a pupil, they may not be counted.

-High Cost Pupil Transportation Aid paid this year is also based on 2019-20 data, in this case Fund 10 transportation costs reported in districts’ PI-1505 Annual Reports.
+High Cost Pupil Transportation Aid paid this year is also prior year data, in this case Fund 10 transportation costs reported in districts’ PI-1505 Annual Reports.
 It is likely that aid eligibility under this program will fluctuate significantly over the next few years, as districts’ varying responses to COVID-19 and the impact on their transportation spending will affect both the statewide average and districts’ position relative to that average.
-School districts that fall out of eligibility because their costs declined significantly will be eligible for stop-gap payments based on their prior year eligibility.

 The full document is available on the District Administrators' email page.